 We now show that Duplicator must select bijections that preserve both the center and commutator subgroups setwise.
 Here is our first application of the Rank Lemma~\ref{LemmaRank}, which was not present in \cite{BrachterSchweitzerWLLibrary}.
 We begin with the following standard definition.

-\begin{definition} For a group $G$ and $g \in G$, the \textit{commutator width} of $g$, denoted $\cw(g)$, is the $\{[g,h] : g,h \in G \}$-rank (see Definition~\ref{DefRank}).
+\begin{definition} For a group $G$ and $g \in G$, the \textit{commutator width} of $g$, denoted $\cw(g)$, is its $\{[x,y] : x,y \in G\}$-rank (see Definition~\ref{DefRank}).
 The commutator width of $G$, denoted $\cw(G)$, is the maximum commutator width of any element of $[G,G]$. \end{definition}